Hauteclere/ACS_Demo_2023/README.md

 <hr style="border-style: dotted;" />

 ### Step 8: A Little Bit Of URL Housekeeping
 If we want our users to be able to access this view, we need to register it to some URL.
 For now, we are still in the development phase of our website, so we won't make it available on the public web.
 But we can still define an address for it locally.
-Open the `urls.py` file in `/bird_app/bird_app`, and add a single line, just above the final closing square bracket:
+Open the `urls.py` file in `/bird_project/bird_project`.
+We are making two changes - one extra `import`, and one extra `path()`:

 ```python
 from django.contrib import admin